Exclusion process with slow boundary: Introduction

 \section{Introduction}

-The problem we address in the present paper is a complete characterization of the hydrostatic and hydrodynamic scenario for the Symmetric Simple Exclusion Process (SSEP) with slow boundary.
-The SSEP is described by particles that move as independent random walks in $\{1, \dots, N\!-\!1\}$, under the exclusion rule, which says that two particles can not occupy the same site at the same time (the so-called \emph{fermions} in Physics).
-Let us describe this process in terms of clocks: at each bond we associate a different Poisson clock with parameter $1$, and suppose all of them are independent.
-When a clock rings, either the occupation at the sites connected by the corresponding bond are exchanged, if one of the sites is occupied and the other is not, or nothing happens if both sites are occupied or both are empty.
-The parameters of the Poisson clocks are called \emph{exchange rates}.
-By \emph{slow boundary} we mean that particles can enter or leave the system at the site $1$ with rate equal to $\alpha/N^{\theta}$ or $(1-\alpha)/N^\theta$, respectively, while at the site $N\!-\!1$ particles can also enter or leave the system with rate equal to $\beta/N^{\theta}$ or $(1-\beta)/N^\theta$.
-We consider the parameters $\alpha,\beta$ in $(0,1)$ and $\theta \geq 0$.
+The problem we address here is a complete characterization of the hydrostatic and hydrodynamic scenario for the Symmetric Simple Exclusion Process (SSEP) with slow boundary.
+This particle system is a simple model of mass transfer between reservoirs of different densities.
+The SSEP is described by particles that move as independent symmetric random walks in $\{1, \dots, N-1\}$, under the exclusion rule, that says two particles cannot occupy the same site at the same time.
+By slow boundary, we mean that particles can enter the system at site 1 with rate $\sfrac{c\alpha}{N^{\theta}}$ or leave with rate $\sfrac{c(1-\alpha)}{N^{\theta}}$, while at the site $N-1$, particles exhibit a similar behavior, but with rates $\sfrac{c\beta}{N^{\theta}}$ for entrance and rate $\sfrac{c(1-\beta)}{N^{\theta}}$ for leaving the system.
+We consider the parameters $\alpha, \beta$ in $(0,1)$, $c>0$ and $\theta \geq 0$.

-If one wants to produce mass transfer between two infinite reservoirs of particles with different densities, one way to do that is by connecting them.
-This connection will allow particles to change reservoirs and produce the desired mass transfer.
-There are many works that consider similar models.
-For example, in \cite{mariaeulalia1, me1, mariaeulalia2} the authors consider a model where deaths can only happen in an interval around the left boundary and births in an interval around the right boundary.
-Their model has some similarity with the case $\theta=1$ described above.
-Two other similar models are presented in \cite{f, lmo}: they correspond to the case $\theta=0$, which means that there is no slow boundary.
-Namely, in \cite{lmo} they study the SSEP in $\{1,\hdots,N\!-\!1\}$ with births and deaths occurring only in the sites $1$ and $N\!-\!1$ with fixed rates: in the left boundary particles are born with rate $\alpha$ and die with rate $1-\alpha$, while in the right boundary this rates are $\beta$ and $1-\beta$.

-In \cite{dfp} the SSEP is defined in $\mathbb Z$ and the boundary is free, in a sense that particles can be born or die in different sites, depending on the current configuration.
-In that work there is no slow boundary either.

-Finally, we also have the work \cite{b}, where there are no reservoirs, but it is worth to be mentioned here, because it presents a "battery effect" that produces a current of particles through the system.
-Such a system takes place in the discrete torus $\mathbb{Z}/N\mathbb{Z}$, with $N$ points, and the "battery effect" is due to a single modified bond $(N,1)$, where the jump rates to the right and to the left are different.